 My wife, Mary, and I have been married for 28 years and have two daughters, Caitlin (age 27) who is a teacher and Marinna (age 26) who works as a paralegal.
 Hecter ("the Horrible") is our dog which we think is a Mountain Feist, although he was sold to us as a puppy and billed as a Chihuahua.
 Mary obtained a bachelor and master's degree in nursing and a Ph.D. in Educational Administration.
 Her professional career including bed side nursing, nursing administration, teaching, and consulting.
-We spend considerable time in the North Georgia mountains where be also enjoy boating.
+My mother, Betty, lives nearby in Atlanta, just turned 91, and still plays golf every Wednesday.
+I figure between my mother and my father, Walter (who died at age 66), I should plan for an exit from this world when I am approximately 78 years old.